-Like so many people, Justin Miskowski and James Runkle are each trying to figure out how to shift their businesses in this new stay-at-home reality.
-As they juggle new demands from their homes, they also found that they wanted to support the Hoboken community that has given them both so much, and they wanted to do it in a way that felt true to their talents and interests.
+Like so many people during the spring of 2020, Justin Miskowski and James Runkle were tasked with shifting their businesses to thrive in our new stay-at-home reality.
+As they juggled new demands from their homes, they also wanted to support the Hoboken community that gave them both so much, and they wanted to do it in a way that felt true to their talents and interests.

-Justin found himself torn between enjoying the time at home with his family and wanting to do something to help.
-He’s not on the front lines, but as Owner and Creative Director of Miskowski Design (aka Hoboken Made), a brand identity and design studio, he sought a way to put his creative skills to work instead, and started sketching.
-After playing with different colors and images, what resulted was a symbol that he felt could be used show his support for healthcare and essential workers, local businesses and his community.
-(See below for the work behind the logo.)
+Though not on the front lines, Justin (Owner and Creative Director of Miskowski Design (aka Hoboken Made) sought a way to put his creative skills to work, and started sketching.
+What resulted was the symbol that he felt could be used show his support for healthcare and essential workers, local businesses and his community and is now known throughout Hoboken.

 Enter, James.
-James has lived in Hoboken for twenty years, and opened Drummond St. Strategy here ten years ago.
-As life became more restrictive in Hoboken, James saw his fellow small businesses start to close their doors, both physically and digitally.
+James (Owner of Drummond St. Strategy) has lived in Hoboken for twenty years.
+As life became more restrictive in Hoboken, he saw his fellow small businesses start to close their doors, both physically and digitally.
 He did what he could to help the community: ordering takeout from local favorites like Leo’s Grandevous, Dark Side of the Moo and Barbés…or contributing to the Hoboken Homeless Shelter and Hoboken Food Pantry.

 About the logo